These South Side Chicago Neighborhoods Offer Something for Everyone

 The Ashburn/Wrightwood Neighborhood Ranks as the 30th Best Neighborhood in Chicago

-Known for having high graduation rates and lots of nearby amenities, Ashburn/Wrightwood is ranked at the 30th best neighborhood by StreetAdvisor.
+Known for having high graduation rates and lots of nearby amenities, Ashburn/Wrightwood is ranked at the 30th best district by StreetAdvisor.
 The Greater Ashburn covers approximately five square miles the Ashburn/Wrightwood boundaries are 75th Street through 87th Street.

 Families with children, professionals, and retirees living in Ashburn make up its diverse population.
 As for the demographics in the Ashburn Neighborhood, the median age is 35, 44% of residents are married, and 45% of residents have at least one child.
 Additionally, 85% of residents own their homes.